vinefluent/Blinkit-Dashboard/README.md

 ## 🔍 What You’ll See in the Dashboard
 - Daily and weekly sales trends
-- Which products are selling most
+- Which products are selling the most
 - Low stock alerts
 - Customer behavior (like what they buy often)
 - Delivery improvement tracking